razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

 When we say a checkbox group is required we generally mean that any of the checkboxes in a group has to be checked but if we pass down `isRequired` to all the checkboxes it would make the behaiour as all the checkboxes needs to be ticked.
 On the other hand there could be cases where we want all the checkboxes to be required not just one.

-Similarly with `isInvalid` each checkbox should be independent of it's validation state.
+Similarly with `hasError` each checkbox should be independent of it's validation state.
 We don't know if the consumer wants `some` checkboxes or `all` checkboxes to be required.

-Ultimately IMO the validation logic should be handled by the consumer side depending on their requirements, and they should provide proper `helperText` to communicate the intent.
+Ultimately IMO the validation logic should be handled by the consumer side depending on their requirements, and they should provide proper `helpText` to communicate the intent.

-Although we will still have the `isRequired` `isInvalid` prop to show visual changes like showing the `necessity indication` or `negative error text`
+Although we will still have the `isRequired` `hasError` prop to show visual changes like showing the `necessity indication` or `negative error text`

 **Example of user managed validation**